 It was Al and Sue’s time together at NVTC that set into motion a vision for providing an “Alternative Path” for individuals with disabilities.

-In 2002, starting in the basement of an old church in Alexandria with 6 students, they co-founded what has now become Alternative Paths Training School.
-As of 2020, APTS has expanded to include four school campuses throughout Virginia, a central administration building in Dumfries, VA, and several locations across the country and overseas.
+In 2002, starting in the basement of a Christian academy in Alexandria with two students, they co-founded what has now become Alternative Paths Training School.
+As of 2020, APTS has expanded to include three school campuses throughout Virginia, a central administration building in Dumfries, VA, and several locations across the country and overseas.

 Over the years APTS has been asked many times why we do such important and difficult work.
 The answer has always been crystal clear; because it needs to be done.